joshuasrichardson/AntHillSearch/README.md

   somewhere with the mouse, sliding the mouse over the agents they want to select, and releasing the mouse button.
-  When a group of agents is selected and the "Move Agent," "Assign Agent to Site," or "Delete Agent" command is used, the command applies to all the selected agents.</p>
+  When a group of agents is selected and the "Move Agent," "Assign Agent to Site," "Delete Agent," "Avoid Area," or "Kill Agent" command is used, the command applies to all the selected agents.
+The number of agents currently selected shows up on the screen next to the cursor.</p>

 - <strong>Set Agent Group</strong> - <code>CTRL</code>, <code>0-9</code>:
   <p>Users can set the selected agents to be a group that can